Helmet Fit Not An Exact Science

 There is not a fail-safe way to know which size of helmet to buy online.
-Ideally, you would be able to walk into one of our three ChutingStar shops and try a bunch on, or be able to try on helmets at your local drop zone or skate park.
+Ideally, you would be able to walk into our ChutingStar shop and try a bunch on, or be able to try on helmets at your local drop zone.
 But for some, it's just not possible.

 Each manufacturer does post a size chart for its helmets.
 And that is a great starting point.
 You'll want to get a soft tape measure, which you can find in the sewing section of any grocery store.
 Measure around your head, level with your forehead and behind your ears.